Tiwarim386/Face_Generator-GAN/README.md

 I Defined and trained a DCGAN on a dataset of faces.
 The Goal of this project is to generate new images of faces that look as realistic as possible.

-The project will be broken down into a series of tasks from loading in data to defining and training adversarial networks.
-At the end of the notebook, you'll be able to visualize the results of your trained Generator to see how it performs; your generated samples should look like fairly realistic faces with small amounts of noise
+The project is broken down into a series of tasks from loading in data to defining and training adversarial networks.
+At the end of the notebook, visualizing the results of your trained Generator to see how it performs; generated samples indeed look like fairly realistic faces with small amounts of noise

 ## Project Information